-It’s that time of year again when many of us find ourselves balancing time between squeezing every last dollar we can out of our season; closing things out and shifting gears for the offseason; and planning our business trip to Vegas for NPE West or ConExpo.
-However you look at it, the 2010 sealcoat season has either ended, or is quickly coming to a close and most of you reading this will soon be experiencing environmental conditions that range from rapidly deteriorating to “Closed for Season.”
-There are a few important things for all contractors to consider as they head into the offseason.
+It’s that time of year again when many of us find ourselves balancing time between squeezing every last dollar we can out of our season; closing things out and shifting gears for the offseason; and planning our business trip to winter tradeshows.
+However you see it, the sealcoat season has either ended, or is quickly coming to a close and most of you reading this will soon be experiencing weather conditions that range from slow business to no business.
+There are a few important things for all contractors to consider as you head into the offseason.

 - Resist the temptation to do jobs that you, as a professional, believe have low chances of success.
 Cash-in-hand must be weighed against the possibility of having to redo the work at no cost, and the almost certain hit your reputation will take.
 It’s better to not do a job, than it is to re-do a job.